Forceflow/cuda_voxelizer/README.md

    * `obj`: A mesh containing actual cubes (made up of triangle faces) for each voxel.
    * `obj_points`: A mesh containing a point cloud, with a vertex for each voxel.
 Can be viewed using any compatible viewer that can just display vertices, like [Blender](https://www.blender.org/) or [Meshlab](https://www.meshlab.net/).
    * `morton`: a binary file containing a Morton-ordered grid.
 This is a format I personally use for other tools.
  * `-cpu`: Force voxelization on the CPU instead of GPU.
 For when a CUDA device is not detected/compatible, or for very small models where GPU call overhead is not worth it.
-This is a single-threaded process, and very slow for big models.
+This is done multi-threaded, but can still be very slow for large models / grid sizes.
  * `-thrust` : Use Thrust library for copying the model data to the GPU, for a possible speed / throughput improvement.
 I found this to be very system-dependent.
 Default: disabled.
  * `-solid` : (Experimental) Use solid voxelization instead of voxelizing the mesh faces.
 Incompatible with `-cpu`.
 Needs a watertight input mesh.